kiwanami/emacs-deferred/README.markdown

     * a deferred object
   * a wrapper of the function 'apply'

-* deferred:process (command args...)
+* deferred:process (command args...) / deferred:process-shell (command args...)
   * Arguments
     * command: command to execute
     * args: command arguments (variable length)
   * Return
     * a deferred object
   * Execute a command asynchronously.
+These functions are wrappers of 'start-process' and 'start-process-shell-command'.
   * The subsequent deferred task receives the stdout from the command as a string.

-* deferred:process-buffer (command args...)
+* deferred:process-buffer (command args...) / deferred:process-shell-buffer (command args...)
   * Arguments
     * command: command to execute
     * args: command arguments (variable length)
   * Return
     * a deferred object
   * Execute a command asynchronously.
+These functions are wrappers of 'start-process' and 'start-process-shell-command'.
   * The subsequent deferred task receives the stdout from the command as a buffer.
     * The following tasks are responsible to kill the buffer.